MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/title-bar.md

 ## Do's and don'ts

-- Do make is obvious when your window is active or inactive.
+- Do make it obvious when your window is active or inactive.
 At a minimum, change the color of the text, icons, and buttons in your title bar.
 - Do define a draggable region along the top edge of the app canvas.
 Matching the placement of system title bars makes it easier for users to find.
 - Do define a draggable region that matches the visual title bar (if any) on the app’s canvas.